idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Dynamics.md

 # Dynamics

-Dynamic problems like the response of a multi degree of freedom structure to external forcing and wave propagation in a medium can also be solved using the Tensor Mechanics module.
+Dynamic problems like the response of a multi degree of freedom structure to external forcing and wave propagation in a medium can also be solved using the Solid Mechanics module.

 The equation of motion for a typical dynamics problem has the following format:
 \begin{equation}